 After moving to Toronto from New York, she became interested in creating a hybrid model for curating and exhibition-making, one that provides institutional support for independent curators at all stages in their professional development and advances sustainable practices for curatorial production and publishing, as well as opportunities for community building, professional development, and critical discourse.

-Now in its sixth year, Critical Distance has established itself as a not-for-profit space and initiative devoted to the support and advancement of curatorial practice and inquiry in Toronto and beyond.
-With a focus on critically engaged, collaborative, and cross-disciplinary practices, underrepresented artists and art forms, and community outreach and education in art and exhibition-making, Critical Distance is an open platform for diverse curatorial practices and perspectives, and a vibrant forum for the exchange of ideas on curating and exhibition-making as ways to engage and inform audiences from all walks of life.
+Now in its ninth year, Critical Distance has established itself as a not-for-profit space devoted to the support and advancement of curatorial practice and inquiry in Toronto and beyond.
+With a focus on critically engaged, collaborative, and cross-disciplinary practices, underrepresented artists and art forms, and community outreach and education in art and exhibition-making, Critical Distance is an open platform for diverse curatorial practices and perspectives, and a vibrant forum for the exchange of ideas on curating as a way to connect, engage, and inform people and publics across cultures, disciplines, geographies, and generations.

 work with me: email@example.com

 Please note this website is a bit out of date.
 For snapshots on more recent work (soon to be added here, once I have a bit more time), please see my Instagram page linked below.
 There will be more writing made available in the future as well.
 Thanks for your patience.